Atlas-OS/docs/docs/Guides/COD MW WZ2 fix.md

 [3] Put the file you downloaded inside there
 [4] Restart your computer

+!!! info "Reminder"
-Remember, this doesn't work on 1803!
+    This doesn't work on 1803!

 ## FAQ
 - “Still getting version error, how to fix?”: Try the opposite game client.
 As an example, if using Battle.net, try using Steam.